United Kingdom votes to decide the fate of Brexit, again

 "You can vote for despair and vote for the dishonesty of this government, or you can vote Labour and get a government that can bring hope to the future," he said.

-Polls open at 0700 GMT and close at 2200 GMT when an exit poll will give the first indications of the result.
-Official results from the bulk of United Kingdom's 650 different constituencies begin to come in from 2300 GMT to 0500 GMT.
+Polls opened at 0700 GMT and will close at 2200 GMT when an exit poll will give the first indications of the result.
+Official results from the bulk of the United Kingdom's 650 constituencies begin to come in from 2300 GMT to 0500 GMT.

 While Brexit framed the United Kingdom's first December election since 1923, the tortuous exit from the EU has variously fatigued, enthused and enraged voters while eroding loyalties to the two major parties.